-LifeSmarts, the nation's premier consumer program, is celebrating 25 years of providing real-world education.
+LifeSmarts, the nation's premier consumer education program, has been providing real-world education to students for nearly three decades.
 In LifeSmarts, students learn about core consumer topics and develop critical thinking skills in an interdisciplinary format.

 LifeSmarts is a comprehensive consumer education program that is free to middle school and high school students and educators.
 The main goal of the LifeSmarts program is to create consumer savvy young people who will be better equipped for adult life in today's complex, global marketplace.